dhruvika/LVTexting/README.md

 ## Development Guide

-To get started developing SMS you can do the following:
+To get started developing SMS, all you need to do is follow steps 1-4 in Installation on Device.
+Now you're ready to start developing!
-- Install Android Studio a compatible computer.
-Android Studio can be downloaded [here](https://developer.android.com/studio/ "Android Studio")
-- Download this repository (SMS) as a ZIP file
-- Extract the downloaded ZIP file into a folder
-- In Android Studio, go to `File -> New -> Import Project` and import the folder containing the downloaded ZIP file contents.
-This should open the project in Android Studio

-Now your ready to start developing!

 For those interested in developing the app, but unsure where to begin, [here](https://developer.android.com/guide/slices/getting-started "Android Getting Started") is Android's Getting Started page, where you can get started with Android app development.